 Find orphan pages using Google Search Console

-3. Once the crawl is complete, navigate to Links > Internal Links > Unique Internal Links and inspect each internal link of your website.
+- Go to Links > Internal Links > Unique Internal Links and look at each internal link on your site.

-4. After that, to identify which pages are orphans, re-run the crawl in Screaming Frog SEO Spider without Google Search Console integrated.
-If you notice a URL from the Google Search Console list missing from Screaming Frog SEO Spider Links collection, then it is an orphan page.
+- Then re-crawl Screaming Frog SEO Spider without Google Search Console integrated.
+If a URL from the Google Search Console list is missing from the Screaming Frog SEO Spider links collection, then it’s an orphan page.

 Find orphan pages using Google Analytics

-1. To gain insight into all the webpages that have been visited by your users, head over to Behavior > Site Content > All Pages.
-Here you will be able to extend the date range as far back in time as possible and export a full list of URLs for further analysis.
+- To see all the pages your users have visited, go to Behavior > Site Content > All Pages in Google Analytics.
+Extend the date range as far back as possible and export the full list of URLs.

-3. After the crawl is completed, head to Links > Internal Links > Unique Internal Links, where you’ll be able to observe all of your site’s internal links in one easy-to-navigate location.
+- Upload the list to Screaming Frog SEO Spider and crawl.
+Then go to Links > Internal Links > Unique Internal Links and see all your site’s internal links in one place.

-4. To identify orphan pages, use Screaming Frog SEO Spider and run the crawl without Google Analytics integrated.
-If there is a URL from the Screaming Frog SEO Spider list that does not show up in your Google Analytics export, it means that you have an orphan page.
+- Use Screaming Frog SEO Spider and crawl without Google Analytics integrated.
+If a URL from the Screaming Frog SEO Spider list doesn’t show in your Google Analytics export, then it’s an orphan page.

 Find orphan pages using Ahrefs Site Audit Tool